Work English

 Use these quick answers to clarify the most common next-step questions before you leave the page.

-How can I practise without sounding memorized?
+How can I sound polite without sounding weak?

 How can I ask about salary without sounding aggressive?